ralphjsmit/laravel-filament-components/README.md

 # A collection of reusable components for Filament.

-This packages is a collection of handy components for you to use in all your Filament projects.
+This package is a collection of handy components for you to use in all your Filament projects.
 It provides handy components that can be used in almost any project, like sidebars, timestamps & more.

+PRs are welcome, so if you've made a handy component yourself, feel free to send a pull request!

 ## Installation